KuChoiLab/2025_HRR_methods_CCR_HS/README.md

 Tumor samples were classified as homologous recombination (HR)-deficient if they met at least one of the following criteria:

 1. Genomic Instability Score (GIS) ≥ 42
-2. Presence of a pathogenic or likely pathogenic somatic or germline mutation in BRCA1 or BRCA2
+2. Presence of a pathogenic or likely pathogenic somatic or germline mutation in BRCA1/2

 Samples that did not meet either of these criteria were classified as HR-proficient.